ScottLogic/blog/_posts/2023-09-21-how-i-reduced-my-apps-network-usage-by-95-percent.markdown

 ## Introduction

-In this blog post we'll take a brief look at some of the lessons learned while creating a cross-platform location sharing app.
+In this blog post we'll take a brief look at some of the lessons learned while creating a location sharing app for mobile and web.
 There's a lot you can do with real-time geolocation data, but I settled on a local exploration app for small groups of friends.
-With any luck it'll be released in the near future so I'll only be referencing a subset of the core functionality.
+With any luck it'll be released in the near future so I'll only be referencing a subset of the core functionality:

-Some of the key features are:

-- Authentication with Google SSO
 - Share location data with other users
 - Match location with pre-configured GPS landmarks server-side
 - Render avatars on a map and update user locations in real-time

 TODO: **add a gif of the location tracking here**

-I implemented these features this with a single codebase written in Angular, using [Ionic](https://ionicframework.com/) and [Capacitor](https://capacitorjs.com/) to build a cross-platform app with native features.
+The app is written in Angular and leverages native mobile features using [Ionic](https://ionicframework.com/) and [Capacitor](https://capacitorjs.com/).
 You can find [details of the architecture and deployment at the end of the article](#bonus-content-a-closer-look-at-how-the-app-works) but for now let's jump right into the findings from initial user testing and find out where I went wrong.

 ## Findings from Test #1 with real users